ErikEkstedt/jekyll-now/_drafts/turntaking/exp_old.md

 CPC loss is more difficult to evaluate (most likely "typical" sample).

+I started evaluating and when comparing against other samples "silence" almost always one > 90\%.
+Second guess was chosen as the winner (only speaker 0, or only speaker 1).

+## Maybe ..

-Maybe that is too complicated.
+Maybe CPC is too complicated.
 We may try to compress the future, in some way, first.

 CPC gets around noise in reconstruction.
 Vad does not have this problem.
 CPC seems premature.

-Training done in like 5 minutes on 30 swb dialogs.

 ## VAE

+Vae Training done in like 5 minutes on 30 swb dialogs.

 <ul>
   <li> compress the future state </li>